 The wrongly convicted individuals — known as the Beatrice Six — served a combined 77 years in prison before DNA testing cleared them in 2008.

-The attorney for the wrongly convicted people — known as the Beatrice Six — had argued that Gage County investigators recklessly strove to close the case, rather than seek justice.
-The six also argued that Gage County was liable for failing to properly train the sheriff's officials.
+The individuals have argued that Gage County investigators recklessly strove to close the case, rather than seek justice.
+The six — James Dean, Kathleen Gonzalez, Debra Shelden, Ada JoAnn Taylor, Joseph White and Thomas Winslow — also argued Gage County failed to properly train investigators.